 About Oberlin’s Geothermal

-To achieve carbon neutrality by 2025, Oberlin College is half way through a four-year program that includes replacing fossil fuels with geothermal energy as the source of heating and cooling for campus buildings.
+To achieve carbon neutrality, Oberlin College completed a four-year program that included replacing fossil fuels with geothermal energy as the source of heating and cooling for campus buildings.

-Installation of approximately 850 geothermal wells as the common source of heating and cooling across campus, started in May 2023.
-Water source heat pumps, powered by renewable electricity from Oberlin Municipal Light and Power System (OMLPS), will extract heat from the wells in winter for heating and reject heat to the wells in summer for cooling.
+Installation of 850 geothermal wells 600 feet deep as the common source of heating and cooling across campus, started in May 2023.
+Water source heat pumps, powered by renewable electricity from Oberlin Municipal Light and Power System (OMLPS), extract heat from the wells in winter for heating and reject heat to the wells in summer for cooling.

 Oberlin College Geothermal